JemRF/RF-Documentation/pages/mydoc/jemrfregister.md

 ---

 ## How to Create a Monitoring Account at Monitor.JemRF.com
-Monitor.JemRf.com is an interactive monitoring service provided by JemRF.
+[Monitor.JemRf.com](https://monitor.jemrf.com) is an interactive monitoring service provided by JemRF.
 It has a free tier level support for monitoring.
 This procedure shows how to become a monitoring user and get you Token.
 The token is used to link data from your sensors to your account.

- You can also use [monitor.jemrf.com](https://monitor.jemrf.com) to create and account and token.
- To create an account you select the Register option on top right.
-Once registered you will receive a validation email with a link (usually within 2 minutes).
-Click on the link and your account will be activated and ready for you to login.

- After you login, click on your name in the upper right hand corner a drop down menu will appear.
-Select Account and then click on the Edit Token button.
- * If you have a PrivateEyePi token already you can paste it in the token field and click the Accept Token to validate it is unique and Save.
-Now the same token works for both servers.
- * If you do not have a PrivateEyePi Token, click Generate Gateway Id and it will create a token for you.

- Click the Accept Token to validate it is unique and Save.
-{% include image.html file="JemRf-account-token.jpg" alt="WiFi GW Get token"%}

 ## Initial Login Page
-When you go to [https://monitor.jemrf.com](https://monitor.jemrf.com/) the start page is the sign-in screen.
+Start by going to [https://monitor.jemrf.com](https://monitor.jemrf.com/).
+You will get the initial Welcome page.
+On the right side is the sign-in option.
 {% include image.html file="jemrf login1.jpg" alt="JemRF Welcome Page"%}

 ## Create a new Account